 The Springfield Sanitary Landfill will remain open under normal operating hours.

 Citizens are encouraged to contact their trash hauler for information on curbside recycling collection service.
 If accumulation or storage of recyclables becomes an issue, these items can be placed in the garbage until recycling service resumes.

 The Household Chemical Collection Center has expanded its hours to make it easier for Springfield-Greene County residents to use this recycling service (by appointment only).
 The center now accepts materials from residents of Christian, Dallas, Polk, and Webster counties.

-The Household Chemical Collection Center (HCCC) is open year-round and provides a safe means of disposal for unneeded household chemicals, thereby keeping these materials out of the waste stream while helping to protect the Springfield / Greene County groundwater supply.
+The Household Chemical Collection Center (HCCC) is open year-round and provides a safe means of disposal for unneeded household chemicals, thereby keeping these materials out of the waste stream while helping to protect the regional water supply.
 There is no charge to use the HCCC.